pgrach/ElexonDataFetcher/DATA_VERIFICATION.md

 - API format changes

 The system provides alternative paths (like fix_data_for_march_27.ts) to handle these scenarios.

+### 5. Database Constraint Issues

+Database schema constraints can sometimes cause processing errors:
+- The `curtailment_records` table lacks a unique constraint on (settlement_date, settlement_period, farm_id)
+- This prevents using `onConflictDoUpdate` for upsert operations
+- The `fix_data_for_march_27.ts` script has been updated to handle this by checking for existing records before insertion
+- Other tables like `historical_bitcoin_calculations`, `bitcoin_monthly_summaries`, and `bitcoin_yearly_summaries` have proper unique constraints

 ## Best Practices for Data Verification